xan105/AnyLua/README.md

 local memory = require("memory")
 ```

+> [!WARNING]
+> Note on 64-bit addresses:
+>
+> LuaJIT (Lua 5.1) store numbers as double-precision floats, which only guarantee 53 bits of integer precision.
+On 64-bit processes,  very high addresses (above 0x20000000000000) may lose precision when returned as Lua numbers.
+>
+> For most Windows modules and processes this usually isn’t an issue, but could be, if you need exact 64-bit pointers.

 - `Write(address: number, value: string) bool, Failure | nil`

   Write value byte to specified address. whitespace are ignored.